JohnB4000/web-programming/README.md

 ## Week 8
 This week was about Node.js and experimenting with its features.
 This incudes express.js, pug templates routing and socket.io.
 I created implemented basic routing with express, then improved it with the router handler and then played around with pug templates.
 I also implented the chatroom server to explorer how it works and may add extra features.

+## Week 9
+This week since there were no lectures or labs I continued experimenting with Node.js, especially socket.io.
+I build a basic to do app.
+When someone creates a to do item it sends it to the server which alerts others connected to create a new to do with a id.
+It also allows you to delete to do items with a delete button.
+This also send the update to the server and its connected clients to also remove the to do item.